 Another question in the mind of those who do not homeschool is “Won’t your kids turn out weird?”

-Again, they’re drawing on their own experiences of spending almost two decades sharing common space with other students their own ages.
-This age segregation is not likely to continue once graduates join adult society and enter the work force.
+Again, they’re drawing on their own experiences of social context spending almost two decades sharing common space with other students of their own ages.
+This age segregation is not likely to continue once graduates join the adult society and enter the workforce.

 As home educators, we can be confident that any “weirdness” our kids display won’t be because we homeschooled them.
 Chances are, they were already different, just like their parents.
 After all, we chose to homeschool them, right?

 Another area where homeschoolers shine is giving their kids a wide range of opportunities for positive socialization.

 Whether they are in a co-op setting, volunteering at a charity event, visiting a historical learning site, or participating in a sport or artistic skills class, homeschool kids have the opportunity to interact with people of all ages and backgrounds.

 - Exposure to so many different people over many different events is an excellent way for kids to learn cultural norms from many different angles.

 - Real-time parental oversight is a fundamental part of the homeschool setting.
 The child can learn, experiment, and be instructed as a social interaction occurs, all in a safe environment.

 - Homeschool socialization presents real-world learning opportunities instead of standardized imaginative interactions.